agnaldom/architecting-serveless-Solutions/preresquite-checks.md

 3. Wich of these are true statements about AWS identity and Access Management (IAM) roles?

 Solution

+* Roles let you define a set of permission.
+The Permissions are attached to a role, and the is asumed by a user or service.
+* AWS services can programatically assume a role at runtime.
 * Roles can be assumed using the console, the CLI, the AssumeRole API, and the AWS Security Token Service (AWS STS).
+* Federated users sign in using credentials provided by an identity provider (IdP).
+AWS provides the IdP with temporary credentials associated with a role to pass on to the user for inclusion in subsequent AWS resource requests.

 4. Amazon CloudWatch feature to its descriptio